flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 On top of these basic security measures, modern OSes have implemented many more **kernel protections**.
 These defenses make kernel exploitation even more complex!

-- KASLR: Kernel Address Space Layout Randomization
+- KASLR: Kernel Address Space Layout Randomization, randomizes kernel address space to make them more unpredictable
 - NX (No eXecute): Memory on the heap or stack is non-executable, preventing shellcode from being arbitrarily executed
 - SMEP/SMAP (Supervisor Mode Execution/Access Prevention) Prevents the execution of user-land code by the kernel.
 SMAP prevents dereferencing user points in kernel mode, preventing additional attacks.
 - PTI (Page Table Isolation):  Doesn’t map kernel memory when a user-land process is running, system calls switch to a separate page table with kernel memory

 All of these mitigations provide a layer of protection, but attackers can still take advantage of other methods to access kernel memory.
-How does memory mismanagement, like dangling or tombstone pointers, affect the kernel?

-## Let’s talk pointers
+Let’s explore these more in depth!

+## Kernel Protections

+### KASLR (Kernel Address Space Layout Randomization)

+- similar to ASLR in user-land (see my *Binary Exploitation Guide* for more on ASLR)
+- randomizes the location of the kernel image base address
+- randomizes where kernel components are loaded in memory

+This makes it much more difficult for attackers to locate gadgets to jump to.

+We can tell if KASLR is enabled on Linux (v3.14 and above) by checking if addresses of symbols differ between `/proc/kallsysms` and `System.map`.

+> For further reading, check out [this article](https://dev.to/satorutakeuchi/a-brief-description-of-aslr-and-kaslr-2bbp) 🔖

+### How is KASLR then bypassed?

+1. Spotting a bug in a process that leaks memory and looking for kernel pointers
+    1. These leaks can come from uninitialized memory, side channels (if timing-based), and even IOCTLs in some drivers
+    2. Attackers can then calculate the kernel base address by subtracting a known offset
+2. Brute-Forcing
+    1. Easier within sandboxes, containers, or VMs with no panic mechanisms
+    2. Effective when kernel space is small
+3. Leaking kernel logs with `dmesg`
+    1. Can leak module addresses and stack traces with pointers
+    2. Cannot be done if `dmesg_restrict` is set to 1 or `kptr_restrict` is set to 2
+4. Load `/proc/kallsyms` or [`System.map`](http://System.map) to get `vmlinux` bases and get addresses
+    1. More effective in older or misconfigured kernels

-### Use-After-Free Vulnerabilities (UAF)
+### Practice